jonkracht/opus-two-serial-communication/README.md

 4. Select the 'xmodem' option.
 5. Select the config (with extension '.bin') to be uploaded to the controller.

+If the file selector opens in a location other than where the config is located, you may navigate the file system by pressing spacebar twice to enter into a directory.
+Selecting `[..]` will navigate to the parent directory.
+Once the config has been located, highlight it by pressing spacebar once.
+Hightlight "[Okay]" in the toolbar at the bottom of the screen and press Enter to begin the transfer.
-A window should open displaying transfer progress.
+A window should open displaying progress.

-If the transfer was successful and the config properly written/compiled, the organ should now perform in the manners indicated by the new configuration file.
+If the transfer was successful and the config was properly written/compiled, the organ should now perform in the manner specified by the uploaded config.